damato-design/blog/src/posts/choose-your-destiny.md

 </div>

-## Being greedy
+## Confirmation follows form

+Returning to the confirmational group, these are patterns most commonly found in forms.
+This aligns to the way which we would fill out paper forms by entering in all the information first before submitting.

-Returning to the confirmational group, one of the most clear indications of usage is between checkboxes and radio buttons.
+One of the most clear indications of usage between these patterns of the group is between checkboxes and radio buttons.
 Checkboxes are meant for selecting more than one option, while radio buttons are used for selecting a single exclusive option.

 Interestingly, the native HTML select allows for both configurations (using the `multiple` attribute for multiple selections).
 So the question is, why use the native HTML select when there are other patterns which more clear usage?

 One of the properties of the HTML select is the limited amount of data to show.
 The element is restrictive to a word or phrase which represents the value for selection.
 The other patterns allow for much more information.
 In relation, the select only displays the selected value.
-This means that it is less likely that the user will review the selection.
-This may be a good or bad thing; you may want the user to make a quick decision but it could be too quick in some cases.
+This means that it is less likely that the user will review the selection since it requires extra interaction.
 Laying out all the options as checkboxes or radio buttons help the user consider all the possibilities.
-Simply put if you want to encourage review, use checkbox or radio buttons.
-If you want to discourage review, use a HTML select.

-Another facet to consider is keyboard navigation.
-The HTML select has several enhancements embedded within which help the user find options quickly.
-The `Home`/`End` keys can jump to the top and bottom of the list.
-The alphanumeric keys can jump to matching options.
-These are things not easily achieveable using checkboxes or radio buttons since they are often unrelated HTML structures.
-Even including these features might be unexpected to standard experiences.
+Additionally, the HTML select options are not bound to the page layout; its options will exist separately from visual flow.
+This supports the basis of using checkboxes and radios for options which need more detail from options that are concise.

 Let's break down the options one more time: